Sauravskv07/Block-chain-based-Voting-System/README.md

 2. Spending vote token.

 Registering a voter requires voter to enter its aadhar number which can be verified either by fingerprint or OTP on the registered mobile number.
 After this the voter will enter its secret which would then be hashed with user details to give each voter a unique id which can be assumed to be a voter ID.
 Now this acts like a trapdoor function where user’s secret and aadhar info can be used to get the voter ID but not vice-versa.
+A user node can have multiple vote tokens for different registration.
+So a person without a compute power can register using any nearby trusted user node.

 After registration a user will be allotted a vote token.
 This vote would contain the unique ID generated for the user, its own Unique ID, Date of Creation, Party Voted, Constituency of User.